Languages, Literatures and Cultures

 Honour B.A/M.A. equivalent, University of Rome Università degli Studi Roma Tre, Rome, Italy, 2010

 As instructor of Italian, Professor Cecchetto creates a student-centered environment that encourages students in active class participation.
-She is always concerned to develop new teaching approaches on the basis of the students’ interests areas, and students’ learning styles.
+She is always concerned about developing new teaching approaches on the basis of the students’ interest areas, and students’ learning styles.
 The academic success of the students is her top priority.

 ITLN 111: Beginning Italian I